 After most Māori left the Chatham Islands and returned to Taranaki in the 1860s, they leased their land to Pākehā sheep farmers.
 These new settlers built houses and other structures, some of which have survived and are now designated historic places.
 An example is Nairn House, a grand house built in the 1880s.
-Visiting VIPs were often hosted there.
+Visiting dignitaries were often hosted there.

 Using this item

 Permission of Heritage New Zealand Pouhere Taonga must be obtained before any re-use of this image.